Are you a school administrator? Yes No x to close

 Getting a Degree in Archaeology: Archaeology Degrees and Careers for Military and Veterans

-A Degree in Archaeology is the perfect field of study for students interested in exploring the past of humankind.
-An education in archaeology focuses on the study of the human past through its material remains.
+A Degree in Archaeology is the perfect field of study for students interested in exploring humankind's past.
+An archaeology education focuses on studying the human past through its material remains.
 A comprehensive program in archaeology will equip students with the knowledge and skills for excavation, recovery, and interpretation of artifacts and other evidence of human history.

 What Can You Do with an Archaeology Degree?